MortenGregersen/Bagbutik/README.md

 In Apple's OpenAPI spec and documentation the `associatedErrors` is not mentioned in `meta` property (last checked 12/1/23).
 But it is observed when creating a `ReviewSubmissionItem` with an `AppStoreVersion` fails.

-#### **FB13701181**: App Store Connect API Spec is missing "DEVELOPER_ID_APPLICATION_G2" type for the Certificate Type schema

-* Submitted: March 28th 2024.

-In the OpenAPI spec for the App Store Connect API the “CertificateType” schema is said to not include "DEVELOPER_ID_APPLICATION_G2”.
-This is not right as “Certificates” endpoints can have a “DEVELOPER_ID_APPLICATION_G2” type.

-When creating certificates on [the developer portal](https://developer.apple.com/account/resources/certificates/add), it is also possible to select the G2 Sub-CA (which corresponds to “DEVELOPER_ID_APPLICATION_G2”.

 #### **FB15681740**: App Store Connect API Spec is missing "APPLE_VISION_PRO" type for the Device class type schema

 * Submitted: November 4th 2024.